-Hackney carriage/private vehicle licensed may be suspended by the Head of Licensing Services or in their absence the Licensing Enforcement and Health and Safety Manager if it cannot be established that the vehicle is suitably insured.
+Hackney carriage/private vehicle licensed may be suspended by the Trading Standards and Licensing Manager if it cannot be established that the vehicle is suitably insured.

-4. Hackney Carriage and Private Hire Drivers
+6. Hackney Carriage and Private Hire Drivers

 An applicant must satisfy the Council that they are a fit and proper person to become licensed.
-Once licensed the driver must remain a fit and proper person throughout the duration of the licence.
+Once licensed it is expected that a driver shall remain a fit and proper person throughout the duration of the licence.

-4.1 Fit and Proper Person Test
+6.1.
+Fit and Proper Person Test